The features that make Puget Sound

 Washington needs to address vessel sewage

 An NDZ connects a missing piece in the state’s Puget Sound Action Agenda and joins other larger investments in sewage treatment: on-site septic systems, stormwater management and agricultural runoff control.
-The Puget Sound Partnership has identified an NDZ petition as a key action for the Shellfish Restoration initiative in the Action Agenda.
-Federal law pre-empts states from regulating vessel sewage, but states may request an NDZ from the U.S. Environmental Protection Agency.
-More than 90 NDZs exist in 26 states to address pollution problems.
-The proposed Puget Sound NDZ would be the first in Washington.
+The Puget Sound Partnership has included the NDZ as a key action for the Shellfish Restoration initiative in the Action Agenda.

 Boaters can help us make a difference for Puget Sound